 Bridging Data and Nature: Connecting Information, Technology, and Biodiversity

-In conjunction with the 2025 Biodiversity Heritage Library (BHL) Annual Meeting, the Museum für Naturkunde Berlin will host a public symposium and workshops on April 9 and 10.
-The event is open to all attendees of the BHL Annual Meeting as well as others from the biodiversity community.
+In conjunction with the 2025 Biodiversity Heritage Library (BHL) Annual Meeting, the Museum für Naturkunde Berlin hosted a public symposium on April 9.
+The event was open to all attendees of the BHL Annual Meeting as well as others from the biodiversity community.

 BHL exemplifies the power of collaboration by making biodiversity literature openly available to the world as part of a global biodiversity community.
-This symposium aims to bridge the gap between Data and Nature by connecting information, technology, and biodiversity.
-It serves as an exchange platform for professionals and users to address shared challenges and strengthen connections.
+This symposium aimed to bridge the gap between Data and Nature by connecting information, technology, and biodiversity.
+It served as an exchange platform for professionals and users to address shared challenges and strengthen connections.

 Date and Time: